Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Abstract

 \section{Abstract}

-Achieving chemical accuracy in quantum simulations is often constrained by the measurement bottleneck: estimating operators requires a large number of shots, which remains costly even on fault-tolerant devices and is further exacerbated on today’s noisy hardware by finite circuit fidelity and error-mitigation overhead.
-Addressing this challenge involves a multiobjective optimization problem that balances total shot count, the number of distinct measurement circuits, and hardware-specific compilation constraints.
-Existing methods typically rely on heuristic graph-coloring strategies to group commuting or qubit-wise commuting Hamiltonian terms, or on greedy allocation schemes for distributing measurements.
-Such approaches explore only a limited portion of the combinatorial solution space, potentially missing superior solutions.
-We introduce an algorithm that adapts Generative Flow Networks (GFlowNets) for coloring graph representations of Hamiltonians, enabling the generation of diverse, high-quality groupings.
-Our approach samples colored graphs in proportion to a user-defined reward, naturally capturing multiobjective trade-offs and discovering multiple competitive solutions.
-On benchmark molecular Hamiltonians, our method outperforms sorted-insertion baselines by reducing measurement costs.
-We further analyze the role of composite rewards, incorporating both the number of circuits and measurement costs, leading to additional improvements.
-This generative policy framework not only reduces measurement costs but also offers flexibility for potential hardware-aware adaptations through its reward function.
+Achieving chemical accuracy in quantum simulations is often constrained by the measurement bottleneck: estimating operators requires a large number of shots, which remains costly even on fault-tolerant devices and is further exacerbated on today's noisy hardware by finite circuit fidelity and error-mitigation overhead.
+Addressing this challenge involves a multi-objective optimization problem that balances the total shot count, the number of distinct measurement circuits, the total two-qubit gate count, and hardware-specific compilation constraints.
+Existing overlapping grouping methods, focused on reducing measurement counts, rely on an initial non-overlapping grouping of the Hamiltonian, generated through graph-coloring strategies or greedy heuristics to group commuting or qubit-wise-commuting Hamiltonian terms.
+We introduce an algorithm that adapts Generative Flow Networks (GFlowNets) to color graph representations of Hamiltonians, enabling the generation of reward-driven, non-overlapping groupings.
+Our approach samples colored graphs in proportion to a user-defined reward, allowing different objective terms to be incorporated into the reward, capturing multi-objective trade-offs.
+On benchmark molecular Hamiltonians, our method reduces measurement costs relative to sorted-insertion (SI) baselines and can reduce the two-qubit gate count for fully commuting (FC) groupings.
+We show that the groupings generated with GFlowNets serve as better initializations for overlapping methods, particularly iterative coefficient splitting, further reducing measurement costs by $19\%$ on average for Jordan-Wigner-mapped Hamiltonians in FC groupings.
+We further analyze the role of composite rewards that incorporate the number of circuits, number of two-qubit gates, and measurement costs, yielding additional improvements.
+We find that initializing overlapping methods with our GFlowNet-generated non-overlapping groupings, which have lower two-qubit requirements, yields comparable reductions in measurement counts while preserving the two-qubit-count benefit.
+GFlowNets' generative policy framework not only reduces measurement and two-qubit gate costs but also offers flexibility for potential hardware-aware adaptations through its reward function.